- 1 week pregnant

 How big is your baby at 25 weeks pregnant?

-By the time you’re 25 weeks pregnant, your baby will weigh approximately 1.7 pounds ( 785 grams) and measure 13.1 inches (33,6 cm).
-If we’re comparing baby sizes to fruits and vegetables, your baby is already the size of an acorn squash or a rutabaga.
+By the time you’re 25 weeks pregnant, your baby will weigh approximately 1.7 pounds (785 grams) and measure 13.1 inches (33,6 cm).
+If we’re comparing baby sizes to fruits and vegetables, your baby is already the size of a full ear of corn.
 Along with other changes that are occurring in your baby’s body, this weight gain is already preparing them for life outside your belly.

 25 weeks pregnant baby position